aidenvalentine/ClipNuke-Server-Win-x64/README.md

 ## Installation

 1. Clone this repository to your PC.
-2. Unzip and move/rename the folder to C:/Program Files/ClipNuke
+1. Unzip and move/rename the folder to C:/Program Files/ClipNuke
-3. Open command prompt.
+1. Open command prompt.
-4. Change current directory to the program's installation directory.
+1. Change current directory to the program's installation directory.
 Use command: `cd %ProgramFiles%/ClipNuke`
-5. Install project dependencies using command: `npm install`.
+1. Install project dependencies using command: `npm install`.
+1. After you start the "Adult Content API" service in the ClipNuke app, go to https://localhost:3000/ and whitelist it in your browser.
+It should say "Your connection is not private" or a similar error.
+It's safe to ignore this message.
+This is the API that communicates with the clipnuke.com service.

 ## Getting Started